dabrahams/swift/docs/StringManifesto.md

 within the ASCII subset (JSON, YAML, many XML formats).
 These formats are often processed most efficiently by recognizing ASCII structural elements as ASCII, and capturing the arbitrary sections between them in more-general strings.
-The current String API offers no way to efficiently recognize ASCII without the overhead of full decoding into unicode scalars and skip past everything else.
+The current String API offers no way to efficiently recognize ASCII and skip past everything else without the overhead of full decoding into unicode scalars .

 <!-- Local Variables: -->
 <!-- eval: (buffer-face-mode 1) -->